apigee/iloveapis2015-jwt-jwe-jws/jwt_signed/callout/Readme.md

 **Generate a JWT using RS256 - specify PEM file as resource in JAR**

 You can also specify the PEM as a named file resource that is bundled in the jar itself.
-To do this, you need to recompile the jar with your desired pemfile contained within it.
+To do this, you need to recompile the jar with your desired pemfile(s) contained within it.
 The class looks for the file in the jarfile under the /resources directory.
-The configuration looks like this:
+Follow the example of the existing pem files.
+(Note: you will want to remove the existing PEM files from the JAR, as they are useful only for the examples given, and they should not be used in your own production deployment of the JWT policy)  The configuration when using pem files bundled this way looks like this:

 ```xml
   <JavaCallout name='JavaCallout-JWT-Create'>